hidara2000/arctos_isaac/README.md

 ## ONGOING project to import Arctos into IsaacSim and create a simple pick and place controller

 # WIP
+- Fix collision spheres

+# COMPLETE
-- Create a USD file for Arctos (95% there)
+- Create a USD file for Arctos
+- Create a YAML file for Arctos Config
+- Add example script

 # TODO
 - Create a manipulator controller for the Arctos